Bromeliads are a favorite of mine for color inside and out. Indoors we often see the “Silver Vase Plant” Aechmea Fasciata.

 What Is The Best Way To Care For Neoregelia Plants?

 Every variety of Neoregelia makes a good houseplant.
-As mentioned, they make a nice addition to a cactus or succulent collection and will enjoy the same sort of environment.
+As mentioned, they make a nice addition to a cactus or succulent collection and will enjoy the same sort of environment – lots of bright light.

 You can also keep larger bromeliads as individual specimen plants or grown in a setting that replicates their natural environment.